Rothwell, Northamptonshire: Holy Trinity Church

-Since 12 June 1950, the church has been designated a Grade I listed building.
+The church is a Grade I listed building.

 Although the south chancel wall, with its corbel table, complete with three round-headed windows date from the 11th century and the west tower dates from the 1170s, most of the church is 13th-century.
 The tower at one time had a spire, but in 1660 this collapsed, severely damaging the nave.

 The church is 173 ft long, making it the longest church in Northamptonshire.

-The church organises a wide range of events including, in June 2013, a concert by noted British accordionist John Kirkpatrick.
+The church organises events including, in June 2013, a concert by the accordionist John Kirkpatrick.

 The church has one of only two known bone crypts or "charnel houses" in the country; it contains the remains of around 1,500 people.
-The other surviving ossuary is in St Leonard's Church in Kent.
-Holy Trinity has seven, late 15th-century misericords, along with one from the 1980s, which is a floral decoration in memory of Doris Willcox who died in 1974.
+The other surviving ossuary is in St Leonard's Church in Hythe, Kent.
+Holy Trinity has seven late 15th-century misericords, along with one from the 1980s, which is a floral decoration in memory of Doris Willcox who died in 1974.